GriffGaff/JobInterviewApp/project/DTO/2_ApplicationForm/README.md

-contents of the second phase of application process (applicatrion form)
+contents of the second phase of the application process (application form)